JawzoD3TH/HammerQueue/README.md

 ## Overview
 To sum it up: "But can it go fast?"
 HammerQueue is a .NET 9 based library designed to provide cook-the-machine performance process queueing.
 Making it ideal for applications that require "speed not accuracy"
+In many cases one can rerun failed functions and still be orders of magnitude faster time-wise.

 ## Features
 - High performance and low latency